torbenconto/libpkt/README.md

 # PKT File Library

-This project provides a library for working with `.pkt` files, a custom binary file format designed for lightweight packet storage.
+The **PKT File Library** is a high-performance C library designed for efficient handling and manipulation of `.pkt` files, a custom binary file format intended for lightweight packet storage.
+This library provides a robust API for creating, reading, and modifying `.pkt` files, making it ideal for applications such as packet capture, storage, and analysis.

+## Features

+- **Custom File Format**: Supports the `.pkt` file format for storing packets with metadata.
+- **Efficient Data Handling**: Optimized for fast packet storage and retrieval.
+- **Flexible API**: Provides a clean and easy-to-use interface for file and packet management.
+- **Cross-platform**: Compatible with a wide range of systems and compilers.

+## Project Overview

+This project allows for the creation, manipulation, and reading of `.pkt` files, each containing a sequence of packets along with a header that stores essential file metadata.
+The format is designed to be lightweight and easy to use, making it suitable for network tools, data analysis applications, and custom networking protocols.

 ## File Structure

-The `.pkt` file format consists of a file header followed by multiple packet entries.
-The file header contains metadata about the file, while each packet entry contains information about an individual packet.
+The `.pkt` file format is structured into a **file header** and **multiple packet entries**, each with its own metadata.
+Below is a breakdown of the structure:

 ### File Header

+The header contains critical information about the file:

 | **Offset** | **Field**          | **Size**   |
 |------------|--------------------|------------|
 | 0          | Magic Number       | 4 bytes    |